DevonDeRaad/Anopheles/r2vim/optimize.mtry/readme.md

 #optimize the mtry parameter (the number of predictors to sample randomly at each node).
+See how this optimization step is done: https://devonderaad.github.io/Anopheles/r2vim/optimize.mtry/hum.X.r2vim.optimize.html